IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

 ## TODO

 {{< hint danger >}}
-Ensure that dont forget required parts
+Todo list of required parts to ensure that nothing missed
 {{< /hint >}}

-- [ ] Provide architecture
+- [x] Provide architecture
   - [x] **Component Breakdown**: Identify the major components and modules that will form your software solution.
 Outline their responsibilities and interactions to ensure a cohesive structure.